W-KNOTTS/CST-452-Portfolio/portfolio.md

    - User feedback may reveal areas for improving navigation, accessibility, and visual design to better meet user needs.

 6. **Documentation and Maintenance:**
    - Detailed documentation and organized code are essential for future maintenance and updates.
-Investing time in documenting key components and processes will facilitate ongoing development.
+Investing time in documenting key components and processes will allow for ongoing development.

-Addressing these issues and implementing necessary improvements will enhance the application's functionality and value, providing a more robust tool for users.
+Addressing these issues and implementing necessary improvements will enhance the application's functionality and value, providing a more robust media player for users.

 ---